grafana/loki/production/ksonnet/README.md

 ```
 Notice that `container_root_path` is your own data root for docker daemon, use `docker info | grep "Root Dir"` to get it.

-Then do `ks show loki` to see the manifests that'll be deployed to your cluster.
+Now use `tk show environments/loki` to see the yaml, and `tk apply environments/loki` to apply it to the cluster.
-Apply them using `ks apply loki`.

 ## Deploying Loki to your cluster.

 If you want to further also deploy the server to the cluster, then run the following to install the module:

 ```
-jb install github.com/grafana/loki/production/ksonnet/loki
+$ jb install github.com/grafana/loki/production/ksonnet/loki
 ```
 Be sure to replace the username, password and the relevant htpasswd contents.
 Replace the contents of `environments/loki/main.jsonnet` with: